 What if I'm a grandparent or babysitter, not the parent?

-The driver and the legal custodian of the child are responsible.
-Anyone transporting a child in Michigan must comply with the child restraint law, regardless of relationship to the child.
+The driver is responsible.
+MCL § 257.710d places the duty on "each driver transporting a child" — anyone transporting a child in Michigan must comply with the child restraint law, regardless of relationship to the child.

 What happens to my car seat after a crash?